mgomezch/reviews/docs/index.md

 The recommended development environment is Ubuntu Linux 16.04.
 [Clone this repository](https://github.com/mgomezch/local_services), run the `setup-ubuntu.sh` and run `docker-compose up -d` inside that repository's root directory to bring supporting services up.
 After doing that, bring this project up by running `docker-compose up -d` in this project's root repository directory.
 After the database initializes, you should be able to open the application at <http://reviews.service.consul.test/>.

 After deployment, make sure to run `docker-compose run --rm web sync` to set up the database.

+## Tests

+The application comes bundled with a small suite of integration tests demonstrating a property-based HTTP API testing discipline using [Gabbi](http://gabbi.readthedocs.org/) and [Hypothesis](http://hypothesis.works/) on a small subset of the API's functions: user management.
+The test suite can be executed from the repository root directory by running `docker-compose run --rm web test`.
+For details, see the test specifications in `api/tests/test_users.py`.